topquark22/Thermo55/README.md

 - AdaFruit MAX31855 thermocouple amplifier breakout board
 - LCD 1602 display with I2C capability

+If you don't have an LCD display, the output is also printed to the serial monitor.

 Connect D5 to a normally-open pushbutton switch.
 This changes the display from **temperature/threshold** to **max/min** mode.

 Connect pin A0 to a POT configured as a voltage divider.